 This quick and easy recipe for making your own butter mints (seriously mind-blowing to me when I first made them – who knew?) was originally published the first year of this blog, back in 2009.
 It has been consistently one of my most popular pins on Pinterest – even with the old, small, pretty terrible photos.
 Guess everyone else is pretty amazed you can make your own mints, too, huh?
 Anyway, it’s about time for a complete overhaul with brand new photos and clearer steps, plus a few updates to the recipe (yes, you can add color if you want).
 Enjoy – they really are amazing!!

-This little recipe is amazing!
+This little recipe for homemade butter mints is amazing!
 I’ve always loved butter mints and never realized how easy (and inexpensive) they were to make.
 And I get to decide what’s in them!
-Not only that, these are melt-in-your-mouth good, too.
+Not only that, they are melt-in-your-mouth good, too.

-When all the ingredients were mixed (I used my stand mixer), it looked like frosting (sorry, no picture!) and I was wondering how I was going to knead it without it sticking to everything.
-After liberally sprinkling powdered sugar on the cutting board and top of the dough, it came together surprisingly well.
+Add all four ingredients – butter, sugar, milk and mint – to a bowl and mix well.
+When all the ingredients were mixed (I used my stand mixer), it looked like frosting and honestly, I wondered how I was going to knead it without it sticking to everything.

-Use about 1/8 cup amounts of dough to roll into ropes and keep the remaining dough under a lightly damp cloth to keep from drying out.
+- Portion off about an 1/8 cup amount of dough to roll into ropes, keeping the remaining dough under a lightly damp cloth to keep it from drying out.

 “But mom, I’m just testing them for you to see if they’re ready!”